-The list is, of course, not exhaustive – we can only do so much in a single write up – but we hope to have captured the gist of how 2014 was with these hashtags.
-Here’s to a better year in 2015.
+The list is, of course, not exhaustive – we can only do so much in a single write-up – but we hope to have captured the gist of how 2014 was with these hashtags.

 February 7-23, 2014: The 2014 Winter Olympics began on February 6 in Sochi, Russia and eventually became the most expensive Olympics in history, with expenses amounting to US$51 billion.
 Controversies and problems riddled the event as documented by athletes and members of the press under the hashtag #SochiProblems and #SochiStrays.